GraphRCG: Self-Conditioned Graph Generation: Experiments

-In this subsection, we investigate the effect of self-conditioned guidance in our framework.
+\textbf{Effect of Self-Conditioned Guidance.} In this subsection, we investigate the effect of self-conditioned guidance in our framework.
 We first replace the entire guidance strategy with a gradient-based method, which leverages computed gradients as guidance.
-Therefore, this variant does not require the training part in self-conditioned guidance, which means the graph generator does not involve any representation during training.
+Therefore, the graph generator does not involve any representation during training.
 For the second variant, we remove the alignment loss $\mathcal{L}_{AG}$ described in Eq.~(\ref{eq:ag}).
 Without this loss, the graph generator is not well-aligned with the representations produced by the representation generator, thereby affecting the guidance performance.
 For the third variant, we directly use the fixed representation, i.e., the clean representation, to guide generation.
 In this case, the step-wise guidance strategy is removed, resulting in the infeasibility of progressive guidance.
-We provide further details regarding the implementation of these variants in Appendix~\ref{app:guidance}.
+We provide further details regarding these variants in Appendix~\ref{app:guidance}.
 From the results presented in Table~\ref{tab:ablation_guidance}, we could first observe that our framework outperforms all other variants in most evaluation metrics, demonstrating the effectiveness of our self-conditioned guidance strategy.
 Moreover, GraphRCG-Gradient and GraphRCG w/o $\mathcal{L}_{AG}$ exhibit significantly poorer performance, as evidenced by higher scores across all metrics.
 This deterioration, particularly in Clus. and Orbit values, underscores the difficulty in preserving graph distributions without representation guidance or alignment loss.
 GraphRCG-fixed shows improved performance relative to the other variants, demonstrating the benefits of representation guidance even with a fixed one.
 Nevertheless, the results also indicate that the step-wise self-conditioned guidance is more beneficial for progressively guiding the generation process.